hillerlab/make_lastz_chains/test_data/readme.txt

-TODO: find a better example for test
+Data for a quick pipeline test.